 sp_recompile looks for an object in the current database only.

 Proactive execution of this stored procedure is usually unnecessary.
-SQL Server automatically recompiles stored procedures, triggers, and user-defined functions when it is advantageous.
-There are a variety of reasons the database engine may choose to recompile objects.
+SQL Server automatically recompiles stored procedures, triggers, and user-defined functions when advantageous.
+There are various reasons the database engine may choose to recompile objects.
 Most commonly, automatic recompilation follows changes to the underlying cardinality estimate because of automatic or manual statistics updates.

 sp_recompile with each execution, consider: